-- Medication must be prescribed by a physician - The medication must be sent to school and kept in original prescription container with the child's name, dosage and method of administration - The parent/guardian must provide a written request to the school nurse to administer the medication
+- Medication must be prescribed by a physician. - All medication must be brought in by an adult, it cannot be sent in with a student this includes inhalers and epipens.
+All medication must be picked up prior to the last day of school or it will be discarded. - The medication must be kept in original prescription container with the child's name, dosage and method of administration - The parent/guardian must provide a written request to the school nurse to administer the medication

-Non-prescription Medication:
+Non-prescription Medication (must be brought in by the adult):

-- All medications sent to the school must be in the original container - Parent/guardian must request in writing that a specific nonprescription medication be administered.
+- All medications sent to the school in an update to date original container - Parent/guardian must request in writing that a specific nonprescription medication be administered.